 You should develop a capability statement (CAPE) for government contracts that is short and hard-hitting.
 It should be 1 page and should highlight the salient points of your products and offerings, your personnel and your qualifications.
 It should also include the specific information a contracting officer needs to place an order, such as your D&B Number, your government registration numbers, your North American Industrial Classification System (NAICS) codes and the like.
 These items are selected or provided by you or determined by the system when you register your company for government contracting.

-The purpose of the capability statement is to respond to government postings requesting industry interest in forthcoming procurements.
-They are normally posted at the state and local sites referenced above and at FEDBIZOPPS, the federal government gateway to contracting:
+The purpose of the capability statement is to respond to government postings requesting industry interest in forthcoming procurement.
+They are normally posted at the state and local sites referenced above and at SAM Contract Opportunities, the federal government gateway to contracting:

 A CAPE is useful in acquainting teaming partners with your expertise and government buyers with your small business designations and qualifications.
 It should be developed in PDF, JPG or similar formats that that can be emailed easily and readily opened.